 US to seek more security on international flights

-In this Jan.
-7, 2016 file photo, a laptop is seen in Las Vegas.
 The Homeland Security Department is set to announce new security measures Wednesday for international flights bound to the United States, which could lead to a lifting of a ban on laptops and other electronics from passenger cabins from certain airports.
+Industry and U.S. officials briefed on the announcement said airlines flying directly to the United States will be required to implement the enhanced measures.

 Discussions